 - Don’t complete it in the first week it is open while the system experiences high volume, fixes in coding and the IRS Data Retrieval Tool is offline.
 For most people, the Data Retrieval will easily import your necessary IRS tax return information and will verify your data.

-- Do complete it by November 1st as college and state deadlines vary greatly; some colleges begin handing out money as early as November!
+- We suggest completing by November 1st as college and state deadlines vary greatly; some colleges begin handing out money as early as November!

 - Complete it regardless of your income.